Agricultural drought in the light of Climate Change

 A case study on the implied transborder climate change risks of international supply chains.

-Various - governmental institutions (national, provincial, regional), farmer associations, farmers, insurance representative, scientists
+Various - governmental institutions (national, provincial, regional), farmer associations, farmers, insurance representative, scientists.

 Summary data collection

-Qualitative data is gathered through stakeholder dialogues and workshops; Quantitative data, such as socio-demographic and socio-economic data, bio-physical and satellite derived data are collected from various open government data portals and other freely and openly available sources.
+Qualitative data was gathered through stakeholder dialogues and workshops; Quantitative data, such as socio-demographic and socio-economic data, bio-physical and satellite derived data are collected from various open government data portals and other freely and openly available sources.

-Spatial risk maps, adapted and improved methodology of IC, insights on stakeholder consultation
+Spatial risk maps, adapted and improved methodology of IC, insights on stakeholder consultation.

 Case study responsible